ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 ## Custom domains

-Because of the new service domain changes, you can only add a custom domain on the service level instead of the project level.
+Because we have removed the Home Service functionality, and consequently the project URL (_myapp.wedeploy.io_), you are now only able to set custom domains on the service level.

+![Custom Domains](/images/docs/deploy/migration--custom-domains.png)

 We have also created [a new way to add Custom Domains](/docs/intro/custom-domains.html#2).
 Instead of using an alias, you can now configure your root domain with our regional server names or using a your service URL as a CNAME.

-![Custom Domains](/images/docs/deploy/migration--custom-domains.png)

-We also do not support _Home Services_ anymore.
-If you want to beautify your service URL, you can add a _*.wedeploy.io_ domain as a custom domain on your service for free.
-For example, if you had _ui-myservice.wedeploy.io_ as your service URL, you could add _myservice.wedeploy.io_ as a custom domain on that service.

 </article>

 <article id="10">

-## Local Deployment
+## Local Development

 In order to focus our efforts towards a seamless cloud-based experience, we are currently not supporting local development in Beta.